nourisebbah/laravel-hack-assembler/README.md

     }

 In the generate function, if it's an A instruction
-I convert it to a 16-bit binary address.
+I convert it to a 16 bit binary address.
-Otherwise, it's a C-instruction and I translate it using the comp, dest, and jump mappings.
+Otherwise, it's a C instruction and I translate it using the comp, dest, and jump mappings.